 If we pause we can hear a different tune coming from a seemingly insignificant place- an ordinary birth.
 Yet we find that even in Christ, the Son of God, King of Kings, He was born to die- to give His life away.
 The will of His Father consumed Him.
 I imagine the cross consumed His earthly life.

 He died for all, so that they who live might no longer live for themselves, but for Him who died and rose again on their behalf.
 2 Corinthians 5:15

 So that.
 The “so that” gives the follower of Christ a purpose and example.
 As a follower of Christ we are not called to a consumer life but a life that follows Christ’s example, even in the every day mundane things of life: in the words we say or not say, in the actions we take, in the life we share, in the money we spend.
 It is a life in which we too give our life away.
 It is not about what I can squeeze out of it or what others can offer me.
 A consumer mentality is more about our profit, our gain, our comfort and not about what we give away.

 The consumer life is the natural way.
 The crucified life is the supernatural way.

 So as I am confronted with my “consumer self,” I so want to follow a different tune.
 Each day as I wake up and live life, I have a choice to make.
 I can tune my heart to a new tune.
 I can reject the consumer mindset and live for something much better moment by moment.

-- First, I must not walk unaware but acknowledge I have a consumer mindset (really it is self-centeredness).
+- First, I must not walk unaware but acknowledge I have a consumer mindset.

 - Second, I must turn from this mindset.